 Nick Groff – You’ve seen him as a core member of Ghost Adventures.
 He left that team a few years ago to work on Ghost Stalkers and now this show.
 He has 15-years experience looking for ghostly phenomena.
 Everyone who’s watched paranormal TV knows Nick, so there’s not much more to say.

-Katrina Weidman – She has 10-years experience looking for ghosts and other paranormal entities.
+Katrina Weidman – She has 10 years of experience looking for ghosts and other paranormal entities.
 Katrina was on Paranormal State from 2007-2011.
 She also starred in a few ghost-centric documentaries before joining Paranormal Lockdown.

 We didn’t watch Paranormal State when it was on air, so we didn’t know Katrina well.
 After we watched the first episode, we knew she’s got the ghost skills.
 This is a solid investigating team.
 They’re not as gregarious as Ghost Adventures‘ team, but that’s okay.
 You can tell they respect one another and work well together.
 No complaints on casting.